Fujifilm X-T2 vs X100S

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-T2 and the Fujifilm X100S?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Fujifilm X-T2 and the Fujifilm X100S are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X-T2 and the Fujifilm X100S is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100S is notably smaller (23 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X100S does not feature any corresponding weather-sealing.